Gonzalo García (basketball)

-Gonzalo Eugenio García (born May 12, 1967) is an Argentine professional basketball coach.
+Gonzalo Eugenio García (born May 12, 1967) is an Argentine professional basketball coach, currently the head coach at San Lorenzo of the Liga Nacional de Básquetbol.

 Coaching career

 Pro clubs

 García was the head coach of Gimnasia-Indalo Esgr.Comodoro Rivadavia, of Argentina’s top-tier level Liga Nacional de Básquet (LNB), from 2009 to 2017.
 In 2017, García was named Argentina’s co-basketball coach of the year.

 National teams

 García has worked as an assistant coach of the senior Argentine national basketball team.